IgnasiLucas/fly/README.md

 chronological order.

 ------------------------------------------------------------------------------------

+## 2019-11-14
+Started applying the qiime pipeline to the first batch of amplicon sequences.

+## 2019-11-11
+We got the fastq files from the first batch of amplicon sequencing.
+The provider run some preliminary analysis, and delivered a report on the results of the quality control process for every sample.
+Here, I pool all samples together to look at the numbers of reads and their length distributions along the pipeline.
+You can see a report [here](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/fly/blob/master/results/2019-11-11/explore.html)

 ## 2019-06-11
 k-mer analysis of some preliminar fly gut microbiota metagenomics data.
 My goal is to assess data quality and levels of diversity before assembly.
 You can see rendered